qbancoffee/infinite-tux/README.markdown

 You'll need gnu make, a jdk and the following additional dependencies.
 Also I had to do this on a debian unstable installation because my Ubuntu installation does not have the latest debhelper and other dependencies.
+You can do this on Ubuntu 18.04 however. follow these instructions and then see the end of this section.

 devscripts
 debhelper